Alita (company)

-Alita is a Lithuanian brewing company based in Alytus, established in 1963.
+Alita is a brewing company based in Alytus, Lithuania, established in 1963.

 Alita is one of the largest producers of alcoholic beverages in Lithuania.
-In 2004, when the state monopoly of liquor production in Lithuania was lifted, the company was privatized.
+In 2004, when the state monopoly of liquor production in Lithuania was lifted, the company was privatised.
 In the same year, Alita acquired 95% stake of Lithuanian company Anykščių vynas, the oldest wine producer in Eastern Baltic region.

-Alita produces naturally fermented sparkling grape vines, alcoholic cocktails, ciders, vodka, brandy, concentrated fruit juice and exports its production to Germany, Latvia, Poland, Estonia, Japan, and other countries.
+Alita produces naturally fermented sparkling grape vines, alcoholic cocktails, ciders, vodka, brandy and concentrated fruit juice and it exports its products around the world.
+It entered the liquors business in 1995.